USS Suwannee (CVE-27): 1944

-She remained on the west coast for two weeks, into the new year, then set a course for Lahaina Roads in the Hawaiian Islands.
+She remained on the west coast for two weeks, into the new year, then set a course for Lahaina Roads, in the Hawaiian Islands.
 She departed Hawaii, on 22 January 1944, and headed for the Marshalls.
 During that operation, Suwannee joined the Northern Attack Force, and her planes bombed and strafed Roi and Namur Islands, in the northern part of Kwajalein Atoll, and conducted anti-submarine patrols for the task force.

+On the 26 January there was a collision with her sister ship, the Sangamon.
+No personnel were injured but 20 ft of her flight deck was buckled and some parts of the ship torn off and lost.
+Both carriers able to continue air operations.
+Suwannee's captain was found to be responsible, but this had little effect on his career and he was later promoted.

-She remained in the vicinity of Kwajalein for the first 15 days of February, then spent the next nine days helping out at Eniwetok.
-On 24 February, she headed east again and arrived at Pearl Harbor, on 2 March for a two-week stay.
+Suwannee remained in the vicinity of Kwajalein for the first 15 days of February, then spent the next nine days helping out at Eniwetok.
+On 24 February, she headed east again and arrived at Pearl Harbor, on 2 March, for a two-week stay.

 By 30 March, she was in the vicinity of the Palau Islands as the 5th Fleet subjected those islands to two days of extensive bombing raids.
 A week later, she put into Espiritu Santo, for four days.
 After short stops at Purvis Bay, in the Solomons, and at Seeadler Harbor, Manus, the escort carrier headed for New Guinea.
 For two weeks, she supported the Hollandia landings by shuttling replacement aircraft to the larger fleet carriers actually engaged in air support of the landings.
-She returned to Manus on 5 May.
+She returned to Manus, on 5 May.